Yitzhak Ben-Hebron, believed to be the last survivor of the 1929 Hebron massacre, died on Thursday at the age of 100.

 His son, Amishav, believed to be the first Jewish child born in Hebron after the Six-Day War, was traveling with him when the rock struck the vehicle.

-“We’re not chasing those youngsters,” Ben-Hebron told his grandson after firing the warning shots.
+“We’re not chasing those youngsters,” Ben-Hebron told his son after firing the warning shots.
 “The shots into the air were meant to alert the IDF soldiers.”

 The interview captured the determination that defined much of Ben-Hebron’s life.
-Having survived the massacre that ended centuries of continuous Jewish life in Hebron, he dedicated himself to rebuilding a Jewish presence in the city of the Jewish patriarchs and matriarchs.
+Having survived the massacre that ended centuries of continuous Jewish life in Hebron, he dedicated himself to reviving the Jewish presence in the city in which the Jewish patriarchs and matriarchs are buried.

 His oft-repeated declaration—“We were forced to leave once.
 It won’t happen again”—became emblematic of his commitment to Hebron and its Jewish heritage.

-Ben-Hebron also preserved a unique relic of the community that was destroyed in the 1929 massacre.
-According to his testimony, recorded by his granddaughter, a Jewish American journalist rescued a Sephardic Megillat Esther while rioters were burning Torah scrolls and Jewish property.
+Ben-Hebron preserved a unique relic of the community that was destroyed in the 1929 massacre.
+According to his testimony, recorded by his granddaughter, a Jewish American journalist rescued a Sephardic Megillat Esther (“Scroll of Esther”) while rioters were burning Torah scrolls and Jewish property.

 Ben-Hebron treasured the Megillah, viewing it as a tangible connection to the vanished Jewish community of his childhood.